Updated February 2019

-General Terms and Commitments for participation in the ENERGY STAR program and for the use of ENERGY STAR Marks
+General Terms and Commitments for participation in the ENERGY STAR program (ENERGY STAR) and for the use of the ENERGY STAR Marks

-This AGREEMENT contains the general terms applicable to partners' use of the ENERGY STAR trademarks, service marks and certification marks, including additional terms for ENERGY STAR Certified Homes program Home Energy Rater partners, and describes commitments made by the U.S. Environmental Protection Agency (EPA) for the benefit of the ENERGY STAR program and its partners.
-EPA may periodically amend these Terms and Commitments and will provide notice to partners before the effective date of the amendment.
+This AGREEMENT contains the general terms applicable to partners' use of the ENERGY STAR trademarks, service marks, and certification marks, and describes the commitments made by the U.S. Environmental Protection Agency (EPA) for the benefit of the ENERGY STAR program and its partners.
+Additional terms and commitments for Energy Rating Companies that partner with the ENERGY STAR Residential New Construction Program are also included.
+EPA may periodically amend these Terms and Commitments and will provide notice to partners.

-This agreement is voluntary and can be cancelled by either party at any time for any reason, with no penalty.
-Upon cancellation of this AGREEMENT, or suspension or termination of the Raters certification or accreditation by the Verification Oversight Organization (VOO), the partner will no longer have access to program benefits and must promptly cease its use of the ENERGY STAR name and Marks in all applications.
+This AGREEMENT is voluntary and can be cancelled by either party at any time and for any reason (including suspension or termination of professional certification/accreditation by a Verification Oversight Organization or Multifamily Review Organization), with no penalty.
+Upon cancellation of this AGREEMENT, partner will no longer have access to program benefits and must promptly cease its use of the ENERGY STAR name and marks.

-By affixing an electronic signature to this partnership agreement, the organization agrees to become an ENERGY STAR program partner, acknowledges EPA's commitments to its partners, and agrees to comply with all Terms and Commitments of this AGREEMENT.
+By affixing an electronic signature to the Partnership Agreement, the signatory understands that he/she is committing their organization to partnership with the ENERGY STAR program, acknowledges EPA's commitments to its partners, and agrees to comply with all Terms and Commitments of this AGREEMENT.

-- EPA will continue to work to promote the ENERGY STAR program and to broaden public recognition of the ENERGY STAR marks (the Marks) as the trusted government-backed symbols for solutions that save energy, save money, and help protect the environment.
+- EPA will work to promote the ENERGY STAR program and broaden public recognition of the ENERGY STAR marks as the trusted, government-backed symbols for solutions that save energy, save money, and help protect the environment.

 - EPA will provide partners with recognition for their participation in the program through the ENERGY STAR partner locator, special awards, and promotion through other media.